CorticoAI/legal/terms_of_use.md

 You represent and warrant that you are an individual of legal age to form a binding contract (or if not, you’ve received your parent’s or guardian’s permission to use the Services and have gotten your parent or guardian to agree to these Terms on your behalf).

-You will only use the Services for your internal, non-commercial use, and not on behalf of or for the benefit of any third party; provided, you may distribute content from the service through the use of service-provided content embed links, when available.
+You will only use the Services for your internal, non-commercial use, and not on behalf of or for the benefit of any third party, unless otherwise expressly agreed to by Cortico; provided, you may distribute content from the service through the use of service-provided content embed links, when available.
 If your use of the Services is prohibited by applicable laws, then you aren’t authorized to use the Services.
 We can’t and won’t be responsible for your using the Services in a way that breaks the law.

 You will not share your Cortico User ID, account or password with anyone, and you must protect the security of your Cortico User ID, account, password and any other access tools or credentials.
 You’re responsible for any activity associated with your Cortico User ID and account.